eoinkelly/notes/databases/sql/select/index.md

 -- If you need to make a new table which is the original table copied beside -- itself multiple times then you can join it to itself:

+SELECT *
-select * from genre as a, genre as b where a.genreid = b.genreid;
+FROM genre AS a, genre AS b
+WHERE a.genreid = b.genreid;

+-- alternative

+SELECT *
+FROM genre AS a,
+INNER JOIN genre AS b
+  ON a.genreid = b.genreid;
 ```